How changes in interest rate affect debt

 Fixed vs. variable-rate debt

-Most consumers have a mix of fixed-rate debt and variable-rate debt.
+Most consumers have a credit mix of fixed-rate and variable-rate debt.
 When your rate is fixed, it stays the same, and you pay the same monthly amount.
-Variable-rate debts come with possible payment increases, making it harder to predict how much you’ll owe each month.
+Variable-rate debts come with possible payment changes, making it harder to predict how much you’ll owe each month.
+This can be a good or bad thing, depending on how interest rates fluctuate with the market.

-Examples of common fixed-rate debt include auto loans and personal loans, as well as federal and some private student loans.
+Examples of common fixed-rate debt include auto loans, fixed-rate mortgages and personal loans, as well as federal and most private student loans.
 If you already have a fixed-rate loan, you don’t have to worry about your rate heading higher.
 If rates drop, you can replace your high fixed-rate loans with new lower interest debt through a process called refinancing.

 A variable rate is usually tied to debt like credit cards and home equity lines of credit (HELOCs).
-The interest rates on these types of loans increase or decrease in line with changes to the Fed funds rate.
-Your credit card or HELOC payment can change as the Fed funds rate moves.
+The interest rate on these types of loans typically increases or decreases in line with changes to the Fed funds rate.
+Your credit card or HELOC payment can also change as the Fed funds rate moves.

 Secured vs. unsecured debt

 A lender can cover financial losses by repossessing your car if you can’t repay an auto loan.
-A credit card lender can ding your credit score and send the account to collections, but there’s no asset to sell to repay an unpaid balance.
+A credit card lender can ding your credit score and send the account to collections, but there’s no asset it can to cover an unpaid balance.

 When the Fed hikes rates, an unsecured loan interest rate spikes higher than secured loan interest rates.
 You’ll see secured interest rates drop to much lower levels when the Fed cuts rates, especially with a valuable asset like a home.

 Rate changes are the fastest to show on your credit card bill and in the rates quoted on unsecured personal loans.
-Understanding the impact can help you decide if it’s time to refinance, pay off or pay down your unsecured debt.
-Or if you’d be better off avoiding this type of debt altogether.
+Understanding the impact can help you decide if it’s time to refinance or pay off your unsecured debt — and if you’d be better off avoiding this type of debt altogether.

 Credit card lenders usually set interest rates based on the prime rate, which is higher than the Fed funds rate.
 When the prime rate goes up, so does your credit card interest rate.
 Your minimum monthly payment increases, and you pay more interest on any balance you carry.